tiglabs/containerdns/README.md

 heart-path = /skydns/monitor/heart
 ...

-### skydns-schedule
+### containerdns-schedule

-* `config-file`: read configs from the file, default "/etc/skydns/skydns-schedule.conf".
+* `config-file`: read configs from the file, default "/etc/containerdns/containerdns-schedule.conf".

 the config file like this:
 ...